tinypico/tinypico-micropython/README.rst

 In this repository you'll find our MicroPython based libraries and example projects for the TinyPICO and some accompanying shields

-This repositry will be updated frequently during the TinyPICO campaign.
+This repository will be updated frequently during the TinyPICO campaign.

 Open Source License
 -------------------